info-201a-wi23/final-project-bonglrob/README.md

 # Leading Causes of Deaths in US (1999-2017)
 ## INFO 201 "Foundational Skills for Data Science" — Winter 2023

-Authors: Robert Bonglamphone, Evelyn, Bianca Flores
+Authors: Robert Bonglamphone, Evelyn Sotelo, Bianca Flores

 **Link: Link to your Shiny App here**

 # Introduction

-What major questions are you seeking to answer?

 What data are you using to answer those questions?